 MEET THE FACULTY

-Professor Heather Angus-Leppan trained in Sydney, Oxford and Cardiff and is Consultant Neurologist and Epilepsy Lead at the Royal Free London NHS Foundation Trust.
-She is Honorary Senior Lecturer at University College London, and National Lead for Stratifed Medicine for Neurology for the Clinical Research Network.
+Dr Heather Angus-Leppan is a Consultant Neurologist and Epilepsy Lead at the Royal Free London NHS Foundation Trust.
+She is Honorary Associate Professor in the Department of Clinical and Movement Neurosciences, UCL Queen Square Institute of Neurology London, and National Lead for Stratified Medicine for Neurology for the Clinical Research Network.

 Professor Martin Brodie